nextcloud/integration_openproject/README.md

 widget for displaying OpenProject notifications, a search provider to search for work packages through the unified search and can display the count of OpenProject notifications as NextCloud notification.

-Please report issues and bug in: https://community.openproject.org/projects/nextcloud-integration/work_packages
+Please report issues and bugs in: https://community.openproject.org/projects/nextcloud-integration/work_packages

 ## :busts_in_silhouette: [User documentation](https://openproject.org/docs/user-guide/nextcloud-integration/)
 ## :shipit: [Admin documentation](https://openproject.org/docs/system-admin-guide/integrations/nextcloud/)